 This is the place where all the GovBlocks documentation (or links to documentations) resides.

-We describe GovBlocks as an open, permissionless protocol for decentralized governance enabling adaptability, self-sustainability and easy management of blockchain applications.
+We describe GovBlocks as an open, permissionless decision protocol that empowers dApps to define and operate any governance model at scale.
 It enables dApp developers to define, incentivize and manage their stakeholders and processes.

 GovBlocks is built as a multifactorial governance framework that enables 1) configurable governance models for blockchain applications and 2) creation of a new class of management tools, classified as Decentralized Resource Planning tools for managing resources of a decentralized community.